 - Constantly making goals.
 When I first started my business, my revenue was solely based on my speaking career.
 I knew that if I didn’t get paid for speaking, I would have no business.
 I decided that in order to be successful, I would have to call 40 schools everyday.
 This was easy for the first day or two but after that it was quite the daunting task.
 However, it was the goal and I made myself stick to it.
 Making those 40 calls each day was what kept my business afloat at the time.
 I continue to build new goals as frequently as possible.

 - Challenge yourself.
 If I want to keep my performance level high, I must keep myself challenged.
 When people doubt me, when numbers look to hard to reach – I take it as a challenge – a fun challenge at that!
 When I see a number or a goal that scares me, I just make a plan.
 As long as I have a plan of attack, I can do anything.
-Every morning I say to my employees, “What is your plan of attack for the day?”
+Every morning I say to my employees, “What is your plan of attack for the day?” find out today.

 I’m sure this is an on-going topic – how to hustle – but hopefully these tips will provide some food for thought.
 In my new book, Welcome to the Real World, I talk about my personal rules for success, I’m sure you’ll enjoy.
 You can order the new book HERE.